 Weber Smokey Mountain is a charcoal smoker designed for slow cooking.
 Although you can use it as a grill, it’s not primarily meant for speed grilling.

 Can I Use Wood In My Smokey Mountain Cooker?

 It’s best not to use wood with your smokey mountain cooker.
 The smoker wasn’t designed for just wood burning, as a lot of air flow is needed when burning wood.
 Also, wood needs a much higher temperature to burn.
-Charcoal is a much better fuel for your smokey mountain cooker.
+Lump charcoal is a much better fuel for your smokey mountain cooker.